Cost of Living in Las Vegas 2026: The Honest Numbers

 This is the part that blindsides more new residents than anything else.
 You budget for your mortgage or rent, but the utility bill can feel like a second housing payment for four months of the year.
 NV Energy runs the show, and our rates have climbed steadily with population growth and infrastructure demands.
 The killer is the air conditioning.
 From June through September, when it’s 110 degrees for weeks on end, your A/C is fighting a war of attrition against the sun.

 In a 2,000-square-foot home built in the last 20 years, your combined NV Energy (electricity and gas) bill in January might be a pleasant $120.
-In July or August, that same home, with the thermostat set at a reasonable 78 degrees during the day, can easily see bills of $300 to $400.
-If you have an older, less efficient home, a pool pump, or you like your house frosty, $500+ is not uncommon.
-I know people who budget $250 a month for utilities year-round, putting the excess from winter into a savings account to cover the summer spike.
-It’s a necessary strategy.
+Come July or August, that same home with the thermostat holding at a reasonable 78 degrees during the day will routinely land between $300 and $400.
+Older homes, pool pumps, or a preference for cooler indoor temps can push that past $500 without much trouble.
+Plenty of locals budget a flat $250 a month year-round, banking the winter surplus to absorb the summer spikes.
+It’s a practical approach worth adopting early.
 Water, through the Las Vegas Valley Water District, is less dramatic but adds another $50 to $80 a month for a family, with strict seasonal watering restrictions that you must follow.
 Trash and sewer are usually bundled with your water bill.
 For an apartment, many complexes include some utilities, but rarely all.
 Always ask.
 The bottom line: when calculating your cost of living in Las Vegas 2026, do not use your California utility experience.
 Budget high.

 Groceries, Gas, and Getting Around